 In 2005, Mr. Principi was appointed by President George W. Bush to chair the 2005 military Base Realignment and Closure Commission (BRAC).
 The Commission was responsible for recommending to the President and Congress the realignment and closure of military installations throughout the United States.
 The 2005 BRAC was the largest of all previous BRACs combined.

-Mr. Richer serves on the Board of Advisors for ReefPoint Group.
+Mr. Richer is a Strategic Advisor for ReefPoint Group, LLC.
 Currently, Mr. Richer is the C.E.O. and President of Uptima Group, an executive search company in the Washington D.C. area.
 Mr. Richer retired in 2005 from the Central Intelligence Agency as the Associate Deputy Director (ADDO).
 As the ADDO, Mr. Richer was responsible for leading the Clandestine Services’ worldwide collection and operational efforts with specific focus on national security priorities and threats.
 As chief of the Directorate of Operation’s Human Resources Staff on 9/11, Mr. Richer led the efforts to address subsequent critical work force requirements, entailing unprecedented reorganization, hiring, and assignments.